LMSdr was created in 2006 to bridge the gap between patients and researchers.

 Student Billy Woltz and his band raised $4,453.00 with a benefit concert in honor of their Logan High School teacher Kelley Schaefer Hoellrich in Ohio.
 Congrats to an awesome group of teens!

 LMSdr has been a supporter of the Congress’s 21st Century Cures Initiative and its companion legislation in the Senate.
-The OPEN ACT, a bipartisan legislation that could double the number of treatments available to rare disease patients, has been left off the list.
+H.R.5052, known as the OPEN ACT, is a bipartisan legislation that could double the number of treatments available to rare disease patients, has not yet been passed by Congress.
 We are urging advocates to contact their representatives in the House and the Senate to ask that they step-up for rare disease patients and co-sponsor the OPEN ACT.

 We are thrilled to announce that Ofir Gabay has joined our board as Treasurer.
-Ofir is an accounting professional who owns his own business.
-He lost his mother to LMS in 2015 and wants to help us work to find treatments that will work.
-Welcome Ofir!
+Ofir is an accounting professional and independent business owner.
+He lost his mother to LMS in 2015 and wants to help our cause.
+Welcome, Ofir!

 Shop & Donate